Towards Data Auctions with Externalities

-\begin{remark}[Key Difference From Standard Auction Set-Ups] The key difference from standard single-item auction setups is that for digital goods, such as data, there is no {feasibility} constraint on the allocation function $\bx(\cdot)$.
+\begin{remark} The key difference from standard single-item auction setups is that for digital goods, such as data, there is no feasibility constraint on the allocation function $\bx(\cdot)$.
 In particular, we do not require that the sum of the allocations ($\sum_{i = 1}^n x_i$), is less than or equal to one.
 The absence of this feasibility constraint is key in obtaining a simple structure for the optimal auctions despite it being a multi-dimensional mechanism design problem (i.e., each bidder is parameterized by a $n$-dimensional vector). \end{remark}

-{\em Outside Option.} When a bidder chooses not to participate in the auction, the auctioneer cannot charge the bidder any price nor `dump' any goods on the bidder.
+\paragraph{Outside Option.} When a bidder chooses not to participate in the auction, the auctioneer cannot charge the bidder any price nor `dump' any goods on the bidder.
 That is, we have the restriction that $x_i(\hat{t}) = 0$ and $p_i(\hat{t}) = 0$ whenever $\hat{t}_i = \emptyset$.
-Note that even if a given bidder chooses not to participate in the auction, allocations to the other, participating bidders can still affect her utility through negative externalities.
+Note that even if a given bidder $i$ chooses not to participate in the auction, allocations to the other, participating bidders can still affect bidder $i$'s utility through negative externalities.
 Thus, it will be necessary to specify what the auction does when subsets of bidders don't participate.

-However, since we are interested in finding a Nash equilibrium in which all bidders participate (and bid truthfully), it suffices for us to explicitly define the mechanism under single-bidder deviations from equilibrium and the equilibrium itself.
+Since we are interested in finding a Nash equilibrium in which all bidders participate (and bid truthfully), it suffices for us to explicitly define the mechanism under single-bidder deviations from equilibrium and the equilibrium itself.